kubear05/Power-BI-Solution-Template/README.md

 ## Step 1: Configure the INI file

-A sample INI file has been provided (Scripts\sample.ini) alongside the setup.ps1 script to configure the Solution.
+A sample INI file has been provided (Release\Scripts\sample.ini) alongside the setup.ps1 script to configure the Solution.

 ### INI Root